hms-dbmi/dbmi-fileservice/README.md

 A "group" represents a dataset.
 For instance a projectname might be a group, or some specific set of data like "breast cancer samples", "Pan-Cancer Study", or "Ebola samples".
 This is a logical group of data.
 Almost like a "folder" in a traditional file system.
 Permissions (read, write, etc) will be applied to those groups.
 Files can belong to multiple groups.

 Creates group called "udntest" with no users in it.
-User executing this command needs to hand "add_group" privileges.
+The Power User executing this command needs to have "add_group" privileges.

 After the group is created, a bunch of roles are created -- ADMINS, DOWNLOADERS, READERS, WRITERS, UPLOADERS.
 You add users to those roles depending on what powers they should have.
+The User who created this group automatically has rights in all of the roles.

 Users are always identified by "email address".